A Grey Literature Review of AI-Native Applications: Related Work

-The concept of AI-native applications has been increasingly emphasized in industry reports and white papers, yet interpretations vary across organizations.
-For example, the venture capital firm Sapphire Ventures defines AI-native applications from the perspectives of product and business value.
-It considers AI-native applications to typically involve some degree of proprietary AI technology, such as model fine-tuning or orchestration, rather than relying entirely on off-the-shelf capabilities, emphasizing how AI technologies generate novel system outputs and enable continuous optimization \cite{sapphire2025}.
+However, despite the thriving AI-native practices, organizations have yet to reach a consensus on the core conceptual framework of AI-native applications, leading to understandings that are partially overlapping but largely independent.
+For example, the venture capital firm Andreessen Horowitz highlights that all applications leveraging AI-native workflows share the essential characteristic of translating cutting-edge models into accessible and efficient user interfaces \cite{a16z2024}.
+Sapphire Ventures considers AI-native applications to typically involve some degree of proprietary AI technology, such as model fine-tuning or orchestration, rather than relying entirely on off-the-shelf capabilities, emphasizing how AI technologies generate novel system outputs and enable continuous optimization \cite{sapphire2025}.
 In contrast, the telecommunications equipment and solutions provider Ericsson offers a definition that places greater emphasis on engineering and system architecture.
 They argue that AI-native is a concept of intrinsically trustworthy AI capabilities, in which AI is a natural and integral part of functionalities across design, deployment, operation, and maintenance, emphasizing both the nativeness of AI and the system's sustainable and reliable capabilities \cite{ericsson_ai_native}.
-These complementary definitions highlight the multidimensional nature of AI-native applications, but also underscore the lack of a unified understanding accross the industry.
+Alibaba Cloud, a leading provider of cloud computing and infrastructure services, considers AI-native applications as designed to achieve enhanced model efficiency and effectiveness, with a strong emphasis on observability \cite{Alibaba2024}.
+Frontline technical experts and developer communities, on the other hand, place greater emphasis on concrete design patterns.
+For instance, Martin Fowler has systematically organized various application patterns of generative AI, such as Retrieval-Augmented Generation (RAG), providing developers with several well-established low-level design patterns \cite{fowler2024genai}.Such a fragmented understanding of AI-native applications leads to piecemeal exploration, inefficient resource utilization, and substantial trial-and-error costs, introducing unpredictable quality risks and ultimately constituting a key bottleneck to large-scale adoption.
+According to RAND Corporation’s 2024 research, AI projects exhibit a failure rate of up to 80\% \cite{rand2024}.
+At the same time, IDC forecasts that global investment in AI will reach \$630 billion by 2028 \cite{IDC2024}.
+This suggests that such a high failure rate could lead to hundreds of billions of dollars in wasted investment, productivity losses, and missed opportunities \cite{Ryan12025}.